juliusvoggesberger/auto-cen/README.md

 	el = ao.EnsembleLearner(ens_size=5, budget_m=60, budget_f=60)
 	el.fit_evaluate(X, y)

-Altenatively, the method `fit` can be used to optimzie the ensemble, `predict` to use the fitted ensemble to make predictions, `evaluate` to evaluate the fitted ensemble and `save_ensemble` to save the fitted ensemble as a pickle file.
+Alternatively, the method `fit` can be used to optimize the ensemble, `predict` to use the fitted ensemble to make predictions, `evaluate` to evaluate the fitted ensemble and `save_ensemble` to save the fitted ensemble as a pickle file.

 ### Advanced example
 Generally, we do need higher budgets for the optimization and are unsure what the optimal ensemble size is.
-In this example we show a few of the most important parameters that can be used to adapt the framework.
+In this example, we show a few of the most important parameters that can be used to adapt the framework.

 Finding the ensemble size: To search for an ensemble size, we can use the parameter `find_ensemble_size` and set it as `=True`.
 Then, all ensemble sizes between 2 and `ensemble_size` are explored.
 However, this requires longer runtimes, as the decision fusion optimization will be executed `ensemble_size - 1` times, resulting in a runtime of around `(ensemble_size - 1) * budget_f`.

-Limiting the runtime of the configuration evaluation: In the optimization multiple classifier and decision fusion configurations will be evaluated.
-To avoid wasting too much runtime on individual configuartions, the parameter `cutoff_time` can be set.
-I.e. if we want to cancel evaluating a configuration after 10minutes, wie set `cutoff_time=600`.
+Limiting the runtime of the configuration evaluation: In the optimization, multiple classifier and decision fusion configurations will be evaluated.
+To avoid wasting too much runtime on individual configurations, the parameter `cutoff_time` can be set.
+I.e. if we want to cancel evaluating a configuration after 10 minutes, we set `cutoff_time=600`.

 Cross-validation: Using cross-validation often improves the results of the optimization.
 To use cross-validation the parameter `n_splits` can be set.
 E.g. setting `n_splits=10` will use 10-fold cross-validation to evaluate each classifier and decision fusion configuration in the optimization.